reves/fley/README.md

 fs.writeFileSync(`${serverPath}/routes.json`, JSON.stringify(routes))
 ```

-####  5. Set up the server to serve the HTML of the corresponding route
+####  5. Set up the server to serve the HTML of the corresponding route.

 ### Final example
 `index.html` – The main HTML template.